Fulda station: DB Netz Notfalltechnik

 DB Netz Notfalltechnik train at Fulda station.

 Fulda station is, in addition to Leipzig Hauptbahnhof and Wanne-Eickel Hauptbahnhof, one of the three locations of DB Netz Notfalltechnik in Germany.

 Rail services

 Long-distance traffic

 Due to its location on the north-south line, numerous fast trains ran through the station (often stopping) for many decades, including well-known services of the postwar period, such as the Blaue Enzian, which ran between Hamburg and Munich.
 In 1977, there were about 320 trains each day.

 Most long distance trains that use the Hanover–Würzburg high-speed line stop at Fulda station.
 Only the Intercity-Express trains of lines 20 and 22 (Hamburg–Frankfurt–Stuttgart/Basel) and the ICE-Sprinter line between Berlin and Frankfurt (a premium service with one service running each way non-stop in the early morning and the evening of each working day and Sunday evening) run through the station without stopping.
+In the 2026 timetable, the following services stop at the station: